kurtkuehnert/terrain_renderer/README.md

-# Saxony Terrain Renderer
+# Terrain Renderer
 ![Screenshot 2022-10-24 at 15 44 30](https://user-images.githubusercontent.com/51823519/197553641-7e73dfce-24ca-48d9-861a-1012290f0c04.png)

 A large-scale real-world terrain renderer written in Rust using the Bevy game engine.

 This project is developed by [Kurt Kühnert](https://github.com/kurtkuehnert) and contains the reference implementation of my bachelors thesis.
 This terrain renderer focuses on visualizing large-scale terrains in a seamless, continuous, and efficient manner.
-The source code was developed as an open source plugin for the Bevy game engine and can be found here: https://github.com/kurtkuehnert/bevy_terrain.
+The source code was developed as an open source plugin for the Bevy game engine, which can be found here: https://github.com/kurtkuehnert/bevy_terrain.

-The terrain data is taken from the [Geoportal Sachsen](https://geoportal.sachsen.de/).
-(GeoSN, dl-de/by-2-0)
+The terrain data is taken from the [Geoportal Sachsen (GeoSN, dl-de/by-2-0)](https://geoportal.sachsen.de/) and the [Federal Office of Topography swisstopo](https://www.swisstopo.admin.ch/en/home.html)

-The full version of the thsis describing the method in great detail can be found here: `todo: link to thesis`.
+Additionally, this repository contains the full version of the thesis describing the novel terrain rendering method in great detail.
+It can be found here: `todo: link to thesis`.

 ## Abstract